Learning Curves for Decision Making in Supervised Machine Learning: A Survey: A Framework to Categorise Learning Curves Methods for Decision Making

-The acquisition of how many more labels is economically reasonable?
-This is a strong link to the field of \emph{active learning}, which addresses the question of \emph{which} instances should be labelled next (qualitative acquisition).
+Learning curves are an important resource in at least three types of decision-making situations: \begin{enumerate} \item \emph{Quantitative Data Acquisition} Consider the situation where a data scientist has a model trained on a set of observations, the performance is known, and there is the option to spend additional resources (e.g., money or labelling effort) to obtain additional training observations.
+The decision that needs to be made is: The acquisition of how many more labels is economically reasonable?
+This question has an obvious connection to the field of \emph{active learning}, which addresses the question of \emph{which} instances should be labelled next (qualitative acquisition).
 Another question is whether we should acquire other features instead.